wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 | Funckeys          | 0      | 0       | 0       |
 +-------------------+--------+---------+---------+

-For best results, activate :ref:`dhcp-integration` on your XiVO.
+For best results, activate :ref:`dhcp-integration` on your Wazo.

 These devices can be used to connect faxes.
 For better success with faxes some parameters must be changed.
 You can read the :ref:`fax-analog-gateway` section.